 How to Hire App Developer?
 Top App Development Companies in Ukraine

 - IntellectSoft.
 Mobile apps make 50% of the services provided by this company.
 IntellectSoft is an international firm headquartered in San Jose.
-However, it has an office in Kiev, Ukraine as well.
+However, it has an office in Kyiv, Ukraine as well.
 The company builds apps for iOS, Android, and Windows.

 - Ready4S, Lviv.
 The company is focused on creating mobile apps for corporations like Coca-Cola and Credit Agricole.
-It has already accomplished over 120 projects delivering mobile apps to the clients from more than 30 countries of the world.
+It has already accomplished over 120 projects delivering mobile apps to clients from more than 30 countries of the world.

 - Diceus.
 This outsourcing provider offers a full-cycle development of feature-rich mobile app solutions for S&M and large organizations in 20+ countries of the globe.
 Among the key benefits Diceus offers, there are the custom design and friendly UI/UX.
-The main office is located in Kiev that makes the company easy to reach from any part of the world in case of outsourcing.
+The main office is located in Kyiv that makes the company easy to reach from any part of the world in case of outsourcing.

 - MLSDev, Kyiv.
 In addition to mobile apps, the company offers other services like design, business analysis, MVP development, etc. The MLSDev team is focused on eCommerce, leisure and hospitality, and entertainment industries.

 - Cleveroad, Dnipro.
 The company is 100% mobile-focused.
-It offers the creation of B2B and B2C solutions as well as other IT related services like cloud development, design, IoT and Big Data solutions, etc.
+It offers the creation of B2B and B2C solutions as well as other IT-related services like cloud development, design, IoT and Big Data solutions, etc.

 - 111 Minutes, Dnipro provides the services with an 80%-focus on mobiles apps development and UI/UX design.
 Among the clients of the company, you can find Red Bull and Mercedes-Benz, and other big organizations.